zesty-io/vscode-ext/README.md

 - Right click the `zesty.config.json` then click `Sync to Instance`
-- Input your developer token then press enter. a.)
-Since there's is no interactive login to refresh the stale token, you need to manually omit once the token expires. b.)
-Update token through settings.json or use command _ctlr + shift + p_ and search for _Open Setting (UI)_. c.)
+- Input your developer token then press enter.
+  > a.)
+Since there's is no interactive login to refresh the stale token, you need to manually omit once the token expires.
+  > b.)
+Update token through settings.json or use command _ctlr + shift + p_ and search for _Open Setting (UI)_.
+  > c.)
 On _Workspace_ tab, click _Extension_ then select _Zesty_.
-All zesty settings will appear, input your token on the _Developer Token_ field. d.)
+All zesty settings will appear, input your token on the _Developer Token_ field.
+  > d.)
 Right Click `zesty.config.json` then select `Sync to Instance`.
-- it will automatically sync all the files from instance including views, styles and js.
+- Instance files including view, scripts and stylesheet will sync and copied to your local machine..

 ## Functionality Notes